Common Cyber Attacks + How to Keep Your Small Business Cyber Safe

 Why are small businesses so often targeted by cyber criminals?

 Small businesses, despite their size, have information hackers want, such as customer data and large sums of money — without the same protections in place that larger businesses have.
+Often, cybercriminals see small businesses as easier targets because they lack a cybersecurity defense plan; many lack the resources for adequate training or professional IT solutions.

 Common Ways Hackers Attack Small Businesses